-As peer and near-peer competitor nations edge toward pursuing space superiority, the sensors and ground stations that formed the cornerstone of US space domain awareness in previous decades are becoming restrictive in their range and resolution.
+As peer and near-peer competitor nations pursue space superiority, the sensors and ground stations that formed the cornerstone of US SDA in previous decades are becoming restrictive in their range and resolution.
 Previous conceptions of space operations nominally limited to geosynchronous orbit and below are being superseded by a growing necessity to attain situational awareness of resident space objects deep within the cislunar environment.

 Current US space sensing assets must be upgraded or replaced to ensure US global superiority.
 The International Academy of Astronautics assesses "the capacity and accuracy of current space monitoring systems is not sufficient to cover small objects or to provide for orbital avoidance service for all space assets."
-18 Ground-based radar and optical systems are the primary methods for characterizing objects in space; however, weather, solar blind spots, and the equipment's terrestrial moorings all cause limitations.
+Ground-based radar and optical systems are the primary methods for characterizing objects in space; however, weather, solar blind spots, and the equipment's terrestrial moorings all cause limitations.

 Furthermore, many ground-based systems have significant optical capability gaps.
-The Ground-Based Electro-Optical Deep Space Surveillance (GEODSS) system is only capable of tracking basketball-sized objects at a distance of 32,187 km (20,000 miles), a distance far below that of cislunar space, which is measured in the hundreds of thousands of kilometers.
+The Ground-Based Electro-Optical Deep Space Surveillance (GEODSS) system is only capable of tracking basketball-sized objects at a distance of 32,187 km (20,000 miles),